-Retailers generally have the same goals: to increase sales 30 and profit.
+Retailers generally have the same goals: to increase sales and profit.
 Retailers can increase revenue and profit by acquiring more customers, and by persuading each customer to buy more products, more expensive products, or more profitable products.
-Retailers generally focus on their customers in order to increase sales.
-They try to improve customer service 35 and offer a unique and pleasant shopping experience.
+Retailers generally focus on their cus- 35 tomers in order to increase sales.
+They try to improve customer service and offer a unique and pleasant shopping experience.
 Customers respond positively to businesses that try to understand their needs, and who offer better and faster services.
+40

-Some factors affecting in-store sales are the number of customers willing to purchase a product at the store and the 40 time that is required to process customers' purchases at the store.
+Some factors affecting in-store sales are the number of customers willing to purchase a product at the store and the time that is required to process customers' purchases at the store.
 Time is often a critical factor.
 Customers do not like to wait.

-If a consumer visits a store looking for a particular product, he or she has to: find a store, physically access the store, find 45 the desired products in the store, interact with a sales associate, and then purchase his or her product.
-To complete a purchase, the consumer has to first find a checkout inside a store, and then visit a register to complete his or her purchase.
-Sometimes this can be a long process, and consumers may 50 methods for facilitating self-payment and verification of the experience a lot of difficulties when they shop and pay for their desired items.
+If a consumer visits a store looking for a particular product, he or she has to: find a store, physically access the store, find the desired products in the store, interact with a sales associate, and then purchase his or her product.
+To complete a purchase, the consumer has to first find a 50 is acceptable to both the consumer and the retailer. checkout inside a store, and then visit a register to complete his or her purchase.
+Sometimes this can be a long process, and consumers may experience a lot of difficulties when they shop and pay for their desired items.

-The delays and difficulties associated with locating and purchasing an item can have a negative effect on a retailer's sales.
-If customers are forced to wait for assistance to locate 55 or purchase an item, they may become frustrated and leave the store without making the purchase, leading to lost revenue.
-In addition, a customer who leaves due to delays in checking out may fail to return the item to the proper stock location, leading to additional overhead.
-Delays and lack of attention may 60 further lead to an overall poor shopping experience, discouraging customers from shopping at that store again.
-These two aspects-being forced to wait and a poor shopping experiences-can lead to lost sales for a retailer.
+purchasing an item can have a negative effect on a retailer's sales.
+If customers are forced to wait for assistance to locate or purchase an item, they may become frustrated and leave the store without making the purchase, leading to lost revenue.
+In addition, a customer who leaves due to delays in 60 checking out may fail to return the item to the proper stock location, leading to additional overhead.
+Delays and lack of attention may further lead to an overall poor shopping experience, discouraging customers from shopping at that store again.
+These two aspects-being forced to wait and a 65 poor shopping experiences-can lead to lost sales for a retailer.

-In addition, to complete a purchase transaction, consumers 65 usually must carry cash or a debit/credit card.
+In addition, to complete a purchase transaction, consumers usually must carry cash or a debit/credit card.
 Forgetting a wallet means that a consumer has to postpone his or her purchase.
 It is more likely that a consumer will forget his or her wallet than mobile device when he or she leaves the home.